-Figure 12.19: Inner/outer control design for a vectored thrust aircraft.
+Figure 12.21: Inner/outer control design for a vectored thrust aircraft.
 The inner loop H_i controls the roll angle of the aircraft using the vectored thrust.
 The outer loop controller C_o commands the roll angle to regulate the lateral position.
-The process dynamics are decomposed into inner loop (P_i) and outer loop (P_o) dynamics, which combine to form the full dynamics for the aircraft. aircraft was introduced in Example 3.11 and in Example 12.6, where we designed a controller for the roll dynamics.
-We now wish to control the position of the aircraft, a problem that requires stabilization of the attitude.
+The process dynamics are decomposed into inner loop (P_i) and outer loop (P_o) dynamics, which combine to form the full dynamics for the aircraft. aircraft, a problem that requires stabilization of the attitude.
 The system thus has two control loops.
-To control the lateral dynamics of the vectored thrust aircraft, we make use of a "inner/outer" loop design methodology, as illustrated in Figure 12.19.
+To control the lateral dynamics of the vectored thrust aircraft, we make use of a "inner/outer" loop design methodology, as illustrated in Figure 12.21.
 This diagram shows the process dynamics and controller divided into two components: an inner loop consisting of the roll dynamics and control and an outer loop consisting of the lateral position dynamics and controller.
-This decomposition follows the block diagram representation of the dynamics given in Exercise 9.10.
+This decomposition follows the block diagram representation of the dynamics given in Exercise 9.11.
 The approach that we take is to design a controller C_i for the inner loop so that the resulting closed loop system H_i assures that the roll angle θ follows its reference θ_r fast and accurately.
 We then design a controller for the lateral position y that uses the approximation that we can directly control the roll angle as an input θ to the dynamics controlling the position.
 Under the assumption that the dynamics of the roll controller are fast relative to the desired bandwidth of the lateral position control, we can then combine the inner and outer loop controllers to get a single controller for the entire system.
-As a performance specification for the entire system, we would like to have zero steady-state error in the lateral position, a bandwidth of approximately 1 rad/s and a phase margin of 45°.
+As a performance specification for the entire system, we would like to have zero steady-state error in the lateral position, a bandwidth of approximately 1 rad/s and a phase margin of 45° .
 For the inner loop, we choose our design specification to provide the outer loop with accurate and fast control of the roll.
-The inner loop dynamics are given by $$P_i = H{\theta u_1} = \frac{r}{Js^2}.$$ We choose the desired bandwidth to be 10 rad/s (10 times that of the outer loop) and the low-frequency error to be no more than 5%.
-This specification is satisfied
+The inner loop dynamics are given by $$P_i = H{\theta u_1} = \frac{r}{Is^2}.$$ We choose the desired bandwidth to be 10 rad/s (10 times that of the outer loop) and the low-frequency error to be no more than 5%.
+This specification is satisfied using the lead compensator of Example 12.8 designed previously, so we choose $$C_i(s) = k \frac{s+a}{s+b},$$ $a = 2,$ $b = 50,$ $k = 1.$